THE MORMON DELUSION

 PART 1 PART 2 PART 3 PART 4 PART 5 PART 6 PART 7

-There is now a version remastered for better sound quality, courtesy of 'ulisscarple', which starts at the following link.
-A link to the next part of the presentation appears at the bottom of each segment.
+The above links may have poor sound levels so if you have difficulty hearing them there is now a version remastered for better sound quality, courtesy of 'ulisscarple', which starts at the following link.
+A link to the next part of the presentation appears at the top right of each segment.
 The first part begins with a voice-over of Sue Emmett's introduction and then restarts with the actual presentation.
 My grateful thanks to ulisscarple for this kind act.

 REMASTERED SOUND VERSION